RetroDECK/RetroDECK/README.md

 - Lakka
 - Batocera

-The RetroDECK team consists of several veterans for some of the projects mentioned above.
+The RetroDECK team consists of several veterans from some of the projects mentioned above as well as a bunch of other talented other individuals.

 RetroDECK also adds the `RetroDECK Framework` and the `RetroDECK Configurator` on top of the emulators and ES-DE interface that allows deeper integrations between emulators and easier exposure to a variety of features that you otherwise need to set per emulator basis to create a uniformity between them.